 In some cases, you may develop adenomyosis if the barrier between your uterus and your endometrial lining sustains damage.
 You could also develop adenomyosis after sustaining damage to your uterine muscle.
 (That could happen during a Caesarean section.
 Or it could be the result of myomectomy surgery to remove fibroids.
 For that reason, choosing non-surgical fibroid treatments such as UFE may be a safer choice.
 Especially if you’ve had a c-section before.)

 We also believe that hormones like estrogen trigger the condition since its symptoms go away after menopause.
 Female levels of estrogen go down in the first year after menopause and the symptoms dissipate as well.
+And, regardless of the causes, we know that about 1 in 10 women will be affected by this condition.

 How is Adenomyosis Diagnosed?